10 Ways to Optimize Music Streaming

 The performance of your modem, router, and their power supplies makes, a significant difference in sound quality.
 One ISP may have a significant advantage over another simply because there are more options to use higher quality modems, routers, and power supplies with their service.

-Another thing to consider is that with some services you are locked into hardware that is AC powered with an internal switch-mode power supply (SMPS) where as with other services there is an option to upgrade the external “wall-wart” SMPS with a high-performance linear power supply (LPS).
+Another thing to consider is that with some services you are locked into hardware that is AC powered with an internal switch-mode power supply (SMPS) where as with other services there is an option to upgrade an external “wall-wart” SMPS with a high-performance linear power supply (LPS).

 I’ll get into modem, router, and power supply upgrades later in this blog.
 Let’s get back to ISPs.